katherinexdd/learngit/readme.txt

-Git is a distributd version control system.
+Git is a version control system.
-Git is free software distributd under the GPL.
+Git is free software.